 Subject Code AAE4904 Subject Title Meteorology in Aviation Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Nil Objectives To provide students with general knowledge of a pilot completing a safe flight in given meteorological conditions and the effect of weather conditions within the atmosphere to aircraft operation.
-Intended Learning Upon completion of the subject, students will be able to: Outcomes a. possess essential knowledge and skills in the area of aircraft meteorology; b. identify all the weather information which may affect a given flight; c. analyse and evaluate available weather information before flight as well as that collected in flight; and d. apply a solution to any problems presented by weather conditions.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
+Possess essential knowledge and skills in the area of aircraft meteorology; and b.
+Identify all the weather information which may affect a given flight; and c.
+Analyse and evaluate available weather information before flight as well as that collected in flight; and d.
+Apply a solution to any problems presented by weather conditions.
 Subject Synopsis/ Indicative Syllabus Wind - Definition and measurement of wind, Primary cause of wind, General global circulation, Local winds, Mountain waves (standing waves, lee waves), Turbulence, Jet streams.
 Thermodynamics - Humidity, Change of state of aggregation, Adiabatic processes.
 Clouds and Fog - Cloud formation and description, Fog, mist, haze.
 Precipitation - Development of precipitation, Types of precipitation.
 Air Masses and Fronts - Air masses and Fronts.
 Pressure Systems - The principal pressure areas, Anticyclone, Non-frontal depressions, Tropical revolving storms.
 Climatology - Climatic zones, Tropical climatology, Typical weather situations in the mid-latitudes, Local winds and associated weather.
 Flight Hazards - Icing, Turbulence, Wind shear, Thunderstorms, Tornadoes, Inversions, Stratospheric conditions, Hazards in mountainous areas, Visibility-reducing phenomena.
 Meteorological Information - Observation, Weather charts, Information for flight planning, Meteorological services.

-- 1. The teaching and learning methods include lectures/tutorial sessions, homework assignments, test, case study report and examination. - 2.
-The continuous assessment and examination are aimed at providing students with integrated knowledge required for aircraft meteorology. - 3.
-Technical/practical examples and problems are raised and discussed in class/tutorial sessions. - 4.
-Special seminar(s) delivered by invited industrial professionals may be used to relate the concepts learnt in class to aviation practices..

-Teaching/Learning Methodology Outcomes
+1. The teaching and learning methods include lectures/tutorial sessions, Teaching/Learning homework assignments, test, case study report and examination.
+Methodology The continuous assessment and examination are aimed at providing students with integrated knowledge required for aircraft meteorology.
+Technical/practical examples and problems are raised and discussed in class/tutorial sessions.
+4. Special seminar(s) delivered by invited industrial professionals may be used to relate the concepts learnt in class to aviation practices.
+Teaching/Learning Methodology Intended subject learning outcomes to be covered d a ✓ ✓ Lecture 2.
+Tutorial 3.
+Homework assignment Assessment % Specific assessment Methods in Intended subject learning weighting outcomes to be assessed methods/tasks Alignment with Intended Learning b d a c Outcomes 1.
+Continuous Assessment 50% 2.
+Examination 50% Total 100% Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Overall Assessment: $0.5 \times End$ of Subject Examination + $0.5 \times Continuous$ Assessment The continuous assessment consists of two components: homework assignments, and test.

-a b c d

-1. Lecture V V $\sqrt{}$ √

-2. Tutorial V V

-3. Homework assignment V V $\sqrt{}$ V

-Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-a b c d

-1. Continuous Assessment 50% √ √ √ V

-2. Examination 50% V V V $\sqrt{}$

-Total 100%

-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes:

-0.50 End of Subject Examination + 0.50 Continuous Assessment

-The continuous assessment consists of two components: homework assignments, and test.
 They are aimed at evaluating the progress of students' study, assisting them in self-monitoring of fulfilling the respective subject learning outcomes, and enhancing the integration of the knowledge learnt.
 The examination is used to assess the knowledge acquired by the students for understanding and analyzing the problems critically and independently; as well as to determine the degree of achieving the subject learning outcomes.

-Student Study Effort Expected Class contact:
+Student Study Class contact: Effort Expected 33 Hours Lecture

-Lecture 33 Hours
+Tutorial

-■ Tutorial 6 Hours
+6 Hours

-Other student study effort:

-■ Self-Study 66 Hours

-Total student study effort 105 Hrs.

-Reading List and References 1.
-Oxford ATPL Manual 9 - Meteorology - EAL Last Edition.
-SA, Oxford Publishing,

-2. Roy Quantick, Climatology for Airline Pilots , Jo Edition. ohn Wiley & Sons, Last

-3. S. Raghavan, Radar Meteorology , Springer Scie Last Edition. ence & Business Media,
+Other student study effort: Self-Study 66 Hours Total student study effort 105 Hrs.
+Reading List and References Oxford ATPL Manual 9 - Meteorology - EASA, 0 Edition.
+Oxford Publishing, Last 2.
+Roy Quantick, Climatology for Airline Pilots, John Edition. nn Wiley & Sons, Last 3.
+S. Raghavan, Radar Meteorology, Springer Scien Last Edition. ce & Business Media,